 The tl;dr version is No.

 No, Agile can’t be crammed into any project, or at least not successfully.
+Simply put, it has its pros and cons.
 There are simply too many factors that could work against any chosen framework, resulting in a total disaster.
 With that being said, it easier to list the red flags against switching rather than a checklist of prerequisites, so that’s what we’re going to do.

 Your project has a high level of certainty